Dolium

+Also used as urine containers in ancient rome in houses of multi occupation.

 Description

 The dolium was a large jug or container made of fired clay.
 Oval in shape, with a wide mouth and rim, it was much larger than the amphora, a similar pottery container.
 The dolium had no neck or handles and, in many cases, could measure up to six feet in height.
 Some dolia have a rounded body tapering into a flat bottom, while more frequently, dolia maintained a rounded bottom.
 They were lined with pitch or wax in order to contain or process liquids and solid foods.
 Some sources mention dolia holding up to 50 quadrantals, equivalent to 346.5 USgal.
 There was no standard size for dolia.